Best VEChain Wallets: Top 4 Safe Places to Store your VET

-- Silence is Golden: Something that you should not be doing if you have a lot of easily transferable and untraceable assets is let people know that you have it.
+- Silence is Golden: Something that you should not be doing if you have a lot of easily transferable and untraceable assets is letting people know that you have it.
 This is why it is important to keep on the down-low about your cryptocurrency investments.
 There have been a number of incidents when people were threatened with physical violence if they did not give up their cryptocurrency wallet passwords.
 So, just HODL your VET in private and suppress the urge to tell everyone.

 You could perhaps also make use of more than one wallet for different purposes.
 For example, you could buy a hardware wallet for storing the VET that you want to hold for the long term.
 You can store a smaller balance on the VeChain Thor wallet for your daily transaction requirements.

-Because of the recent switch to the VeChain mainnet there aren’t a lot of VET wallets to choose from, but those that are available are solid choices.
 Whether you’re looking to use your coins on the go in a mobile wallet, prefer the more solid interface of a desktop wallet, or need the security of a hardware wallet, you’ll find a VeChain wallet that suits your needs.

 👉 Secure Your VET and Enjoy 10% off the ELLIPAL Titan and Titan Mini!